Severely Hypothermic Man Rescued After Clinging To Overturned Boat For 13 Hours

 YARMOUTH (CBS) – A severely hypothermic boater was rescued after clinging to his overturned boat for nearly 13 hours.

 Around 10 p.m.
-Monday a woman told Yarmouth Police that her boyfriend was overdue from a boating trip.
+Monday a woman told Yarmouth Police that her boyfriend, 36-year-old Medford resident Arthur Moscufo, was overdue from a boating trip.

-After finding the missing man’s truck and boat trailer in the area of Bass River and Smugglers Beach in Yarmouth, firefighters were called and conducted a search of the shore.
+After finding Moscufo’s truck and boat trailer in the area of Bass River and Smugglers Beach in Yarmouth, firefighters were called and conducted a search of the shore.

 Simultaneously, rescue crews from the U.S. Coast Guard, Yarmouth Fire and several other departments launched boats into the water and the Coast Guard dispatched its helicopter.

-Around 4:20 a.m. on Tuesday, crews spotted the man clinging to his overturned boat.
-The man, who was severely hypothermic, was rescued and rushed to an area hospital in good condition.
+Around 4:20 a.m. on Tuesday, crews spotted Moscufo clinging to his overturned boat.
+Moscufo, who was severely hypothermic, was rescued and rushed to an area hospital in good condition.

-The boater told rescuers he was testing a small aluminum boat he had just bought, leaving around 11:30 a.m.
+Moscufo told rescuers he was testing a small aluminum boat he had just bought, leaving around 11:30 a.m.

 Around 3:30 p.m., the boat capsized, and he clung to it until he was rescued.

-“A few more hours in the elements and the story would be much different,” the Yarmouth Fire Department said.
+Firefighters Moscufo was helped by the fact that he was wearing a life jacket.

+The tide carried him about 2.5 miles out to see in Nantucket Sound.

+“He should probably play the lottery,” Deputy Yarmouth Fire Chief Jon Sawyer said.
+“Lucky guy, very lucky.
+I think another couple hours, it wouldn’t have turned out the way it did.”